The impact of the Republican plan to replace the Affordable Care Act on Americans has been and continues to be a point of heated debate.

 Impact On Medicaid

-Among other insurers, Centene (NYSE:CNCC) may suffer the most.
+Among other insurers, Centene (NYSE:CNCA) may suffer the most.
 That’s because Centene is the largest Medicaid-focused insurer in the country.
 Under Obamacare, Centene’s net income jumped at an annualized rate of 50.5%.

 With the AHCA designed to cap Medicaid subsidies starting in 2020, Centene would likely lose business and potential customers.